 Scholarships

-Leah Armstrong Scholarship
+The Leah Armstrong Scholarship Program

-• The Leah Armstrong Scholarship provides two scholarships worth up to $20,000 per year for three years to First Nations women studying or looking to study at a tertiary level in a wide range of study areas, including economics, finance, business or community governance.
+The Leah Armstrong Scholarship provides scholarships worth up to $20,000 per year for three years to Aboriginal and Torres Strait Islander women studying or looking to study at a tertiary level in a wide range of study areas including economics, finance, business or community governance.

 • Contact scholarships@firstnationseconomics.com with any questions.

-• Applications for 2025 have closed.
+• Applications are now closed.

 • Leah has been a pivotal figure in national Indigenous affairs, holding influential roles such as CEO of Reconciliation Australia, Director of Indigenous Business Australia, Director of Indigenous Engagement and Advancement at the University of Newcastle, and a member of the Business Council of Australia’s Indigenous Taskforce.
 She has also served on the Prime Minister’s Indigenous Advisory Council, as a Fellow of the University of Sydney Senate, Chairperson of Supply Nation, and Chairperson of the Aboriginal Housing Office NSW.
 Additionally, Leah co-founded and served as Managing Director of Yarnteen Ltd, an Aboriginal community economic development organisation in Newcastle.